Tolupkia/alx-pre_course/README.md

-my first readme
+my first readme.
-updating of readme and add of a new branch "update_script"
+Updating of readme and add of a new branch "update_script"